larryjin/outlook-dev-docs/docs/actionable-messages/connectors-dev-dashboard.md

 Building an Office 365 Connector for your application is easy.
 All you need to do is register your connector in our developer portal, add a **Connect to Office 365** button to your application and implement your connector.
 Once you add a Connect button to your application, your users are able to use it to authorize their Office 365 Groups or Inbox to receive your actionable message cards.
 You can make it easy for your users to discover the connector by publishing to our catalog.

+!New: if you are building your app for Microsoft Teams, you will now be able to seamlessly integrate your configuration experience within the Teams client.

 ## Build your own Connector

 ### Registering your Connector